dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1490: Children are unique individuals deserving consideration.
+### T1490: Children have their own thoughts and experiences.

 |Support|
 |---|